Daeraxa/JoplinStuff/README.md

 Try not to laugh too hard at the HTML and CSS, I'm renowned for being dangerous with a keyboard, a text editor, too little knowledge and too much gin.
 I once created a SQL query that caused an oracle DBA to question his life choices and my employer relies on a VBA macro I created that I no longer comprehend.

 Requires the free version of font awesome 5 to be plonked in the root directory to get the FA fonts (used for the icons) - https://fontawesome.com/v5.15/how-to-use/on-the-web/setup/hosting-font-awesome-yourself

+## Questions
+> Why?

+Why not?

+> Do you have any idea what you are doing?

+None in the slightest

+> You did X wrong

+Yes I did.
+Thanks for letting me know

+> Were you drunk when you did this?

+Almost certainly